-To be honest, I wanted to lead excellence, far more than I wanted to design a model to make it happen.
+To be honest, I wanted to lead excellence, far more than I wanted to design a mental model or create a brain based site to make it happen.
 Had there been a model out there that valued people of all cultures, or that led excellent results for all, I’d have gladly run with it.
 Yes, even gladly forfeited a life’s work to design the brainpowered leader approach in this article.

 Had I found curious managers, for instance, who engaged and investigated new ideas, rather than talk as insular experts at meetings, Mita’s brainpowered approach wouldn’t have been necessary.
 To think I’d have saved 30 years of global travel to consult leaders in many countries and learn from diverse cultures.